ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 In this article we are going to explore a .NET implementation of the IoT Pattern for MQTT, using MQTTnet.

+{:toc}

 # The IoT Pattern

-The patterns consist on 2 main communication behaviors, usually referred as D2C, for Device to Cloud communications, or C2D for Cloud to Device.
+The pattern consists on 2 main communication behaviors, usually referred as D2C, for Device to Cloud communications, or C2D for Cloud to Device.

 To represent messages set from the device to the cloud, we can define the next interface.

 ```cs
 public interface IDeviceToCloud<T>
 {